cathxrsis/cathxrsis.github.io/about.md

 The fonts used in this blog are from Donald Knuth's Computer Modern family and can be found at [checkmyworking.com](http://checkmyworking.com/cm-web-fonts/).

-Headings are in the font TeX Gyre Adventor.
+Headings are in the font TeX Gyre Adventor; part of the TeX Gyre collection of fonts that can be found [here](http://www.gust.org.pl/projects/e-foundry/tex-gyre).